 MMMS provides a rigorous, high-performing learning environment for all students.
 As students transition from elementary school to middle school, teachers and school leaders collaborate to nurture each child’s academic and social-emotional welfare.
 MMMS has an intentional and consistent school culture, which is focused on the whole child, including academic achievement and growth, service learning experiences, and personal advocacy.
 Our entire school community demonstrates this culture, and by focusing on these elements, we believe we can achieve the Vision of DPS Classroom (as outlined in the DPS Academic Strategic Plan).
 Our culture supports students in their growing independence within a rigorous middle school program.

-Our principal holds regular grade-level meetings to review the week’s calendar and our current goals, celebrate student achievement, address concerns, and allow an opportunity for student voices to be heard.
+Our principal holds frequent, grade-level meetings to review the week’s calendar and school-wide goals, celebrate student achievement, address concerns, and allow an opportunity for student voices to be heard.

 Advisory and Reading Zone

-Every day (excluding Morning Meeting days) students attend an advisory period where they build community, eat breakfast, and silently read their choice novels.
+Every day (excluding Community Meeting days) students attend an advisory period where they build community, eat breakfast and silently read their choice novels.

 Building College-Going Habits and Skills

 Students will be supported in developing study habits and skills that set them up for success in high school and college.
 Teachers provide students with the necessary guidance and support to succeed.
 One element of our focus is to instill individual responsibility for completing and turning assignments in on time.
-Zeros and missing assignments are not permitted; in such cases, a Work Zone is assigned requiring students to stay after school to complete missing assignments or redo assignments that are of insufficient quality.
-Refocus may also be assigned to support students who are struggling to meet MMMS expectations or core values.
+Zeros and missing assignments are not permitted; a Work Zone may be assigned requiring students to stay after school to complete missing or redo inadequately completed assignment; a Refocus may be assigned to support students who struggle to meet school expectations or core values.

 Uniforms and Professional Dress

-In order to prevent distractions and maintain a professional learning environment, appropriate attire and dress are required of all students and staff at MMMS.
+In order to prevent distractions and maintain a professional learning environment, appropriate attire and dress are required of all students and staff.
 The dress code for all staff is, at a minimum, business casual.
 Students wear school-issued shirts along with khaki or black pants, shorts, dresses or skirts.